christophermancini/rainbow-six-bootcamp/content/advanced-training/situation/article-5.md

 ## Reward

 For completing Article 5, you are rewarded with the Bartlett University weapon skin.
+This skin will be available on whichever operator you completed Article 5 on.